vaadin/flow-components/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Repository issue
-about: Instruct users to report component issues in the component repositories
+about: An issue related to the vaadin-flow-components repository
 title: ''
 labels: ''
 assignees: ''